Testing

 configs | { [name]: value } | forced getConfig results |

-experiments | { [name]: [group, params] } | forced enrolments |
+experiments | { [name]: [group, params] } | forced enrolment for an experiment that exists in a universe (see below) |

 attributes | (yourUser) => User | same transform as configure() (default identity) |